Business Competencies Courses

 • To train participants in recognizing, evaluating, and negotiating elements of suppliers’ costs and prices.

-• To provide information on how to further investigate price trends and the impact of industry/market developments.
+• To provide information on how to investigate further price trends and the impact of industry/market developments.

-• To allow participants the opportunity to apply knowledge through a series of your organization’s-specific cases and exercises.
+• To allow participants the opportunity to apply knowledge through a series of your organization’s specific cases and exercises.

 Financial Analysis